open-resources/physics_bank/content/public/021.Circuits/Capacitors/OSUPv2p8_51/OSUPv2p8_51.md

 ## Part 2

-If the region between the conductors is filled with a material whose dielectric constant is ${{params.k }}$, what is the new capacitance?
+If the region between the conductors is filled with a material whose dielectric constant is ${{params_k }}$, what is the new capacitance?
 Enter your answer in units of pF.

 ### Answer Section